-Rule #3: Follow the Golden Rule: Treat your fellow Buspreneurs with respect.
+Rule #3: Follow the Code of Conduct and the Golden Rule: Treat your fellow Buspreneurs with respect.

-We believe that monetary prizes distract teams away from the purpose of the hackathon - to build entrepreneurial skills of our riders and to form meaningful and lasting teams - thus there are strictly no monetary prizes on StartupBus.
+We believe that monetary prizes distract teams away from the purpose of the competition - to build entrepreneurial skills of our riders and to form meaningful and lasting teams - thus there are strictly no monetary prizes on the StartupBus.